-Whether you have an upcoming international flight, work in a noisy office or just want to tone down the hustle and bustle of your morning commute, headphones with active noise-cancelling (ANC) can help bring you some peace and quiet.
+Whether you have an upcoming international flight, work in a noisy office, or just want to tone down the hustle and bustle of your morning commute, headphones with active noise cancelling (ANC) can help bring you some peace and quiet.
 The absolute best ANC headphones can be overwhelmingly expensive, though, and the cheapest models don’t always isolate noise all that well.
 Thankfully, there’s a variety of mid-range ANC headphones that are a little kinder to your wallet but perform better than most budget options.

-The JBL E65BTNC don’t have as nice of a control scheme as the Plantronics BackBeat Pro 2, but they do have a useful dedicated Bluetooth Sync button.
-It’s also worth checking out the Skullcandy Venue if you enjoy deep bass, but they’re not as well-built as the E65BTNC and don’t offer as good value for the price.
+Unfortunately, these headphones don’t have as nice of a control scheme as the Plantronics BackBeat Pro 2, but they do have a useful dedicated Bluetooth Sync button.
+It’s also worth checking out the Skullcandy Venue Wireless if you enjoy deep bass, but they’re not as well-built as the JBL and don’t offer as good value for the price.
 Overall, these headphones might not be worth it for everyone, but they’re worth considering if you like their design.

-They have a more neutral-sounding bass than the BackBeat Pro 2, but if you prefer a different sound profile you can use the Sennheiser Cap Tune app to customize them how you wish.
-They have a great wireless range (42 ft) and they’ll pair up to 2 devices via Bluetooth or NFC.
+These headphones have more neutral-sounding bass, but if you prefer a different sound profile you can use the parametric EQ in the Sennheiser Captune app to customize them how you wish.
+They can connect to two Bluetooth devices at a time and support NFC for easier pairing.
 Their battery lasts for about 22 hours, but they cannot be used while they charge.

-If you would like to choose for yourself, here is the list of all our reviews for noise-cancelling headphones under $200.
+If you would like to choose for yourself, here is the list of all our reviews for noise cancelling headphones under $200.
 Be careful not to get caught up in the details.
 There are no perfect headphones and the level at which you play your music will naturally drown the ambient noise of lower amplitudes.